Arthurdw/dogehouse.py/docs/api.md

 * `asked_to_speak` *(bool)*: Whether or not the user has requested to speak.
 * `is_mod` *(bool)*: Wheter or not the user is a room moderator.
 * `is_admin` *(bool)*: Wheter or not the user is a room admin.

+## Exceptions :id=exceptions

+These are all the custom exceptions that can get raised by certain actions.

+### Refference

+#### DogehouseException :id=exceptions-dogehouseexception

+The base exceptions object.

+#### InvalidAccessToken :id=exceptions-invalidaccesstoken

+The exception that gets raised when an invalid access token is present.

+#### NoConnectionException :id=exceptions-noconnectionexception

+The base exceptions object.

+#### InvalidSize :id=exceptions-invalidsize

+The exception that gets raised when a variable is not within the requested size.

+#### NotEnoughArguments :id=exceptions-noenougharguments

+Not enough arguments where provided.

+#### CommandNotFound :id=exceptions-commandnotfound

+Command is not registered.

+#### MemberNotFound :id=exceptions-membernotfound

+The requested member was not found!

+#### CommandAlreadyDefined :id=exceptions-commandalreadydefined

+The command has already been defined by another name or alias.